Saturday, September 15, 2018

 Ample parking at Shawnee Peak.
 The lot will be well signed.

-The Norway Savings Bank Loon Echo TREK check-in desk is located outside the Shawnee Peak Sugar House at the base area.
+The Norway Savings Bank Loon Echo TREK well signed check-in desk is located outside the Shawnee Peak Baselodge adjacent to the parking lot.

 There will be three registration tables.
-One is for pre-registered participants, the second is for day-of registrations (cash, check or credit cards accepted), and the third is for commemorative tee-shirts.
+One is for pre-registered participants, the second is for day-of registrations (cash, check or credit cards accepted), and the third is for commemorative tee-shirt sales.
 Signs will direct you.

 Visit the check-out station upon your arrival to let us know you have arrived back.
 You must check out, so that our volunteers do not go out looking for you!